Rast1234/vkd/README.md

 **Known limitations, bugs and other considerations:**

-* Unable to download videos (Someone need this?)
+* Unable to download videos (Anyone need this?)
 * Unable to download note comments (Maybe an unneeded feature?)
-* Tested on a particular user, not tested on a group
+* Tested on a particular user, audio tested on a group
 * Can't grant access by itself, so you need to enter auth token manually (see below)
-* Not tested on Windows
 * If wall, documents or audio list has been modified during work, it **will** cause unpredictable things.
 * Sometimes you need to solve CAPTCHA (interactively)